Frequently Asked Questions

 Check if:

-• The token is valid.
-You can test it in Hygraph API playground.
+• You can test the token in the Hygraph API playground.

-• The token has required permissions for the operation.
+• The token has the required permissions for the operation.

 • The header format is correct — Authorization: Bearer YOUR_TOKEN.

-• There are any extra quotes around the token.
+• There are no extra quotes around the token.

 #Server not found in client error